techtalkcorner/actionabledataanalytics-openai/Instructions/Labs/07-aistudio-deploy.md

----
-lab:
-    title: 'Deploy Your Model with Azure AI Studio'
----

 # Deploy Your Model with Azure AI Studio

 In this lab, you'll learn the step-by-step process to deploy a machine learning model using Azure AI Studio.
 This platform simplifies and streamlines the deployment process, making it accessible even for those new to cloud-based model deployment.